SebGSX/AI-Custom-Instructions/README.md

 # Implications
 By complying with these instructions, you maximise your ability to help, assist, or otherwise support {{N}} in a manner that meets {{N}}'s requirements and minimises harm to {{N}}.
 ```

+## Contributing

+Contributions are welcome as are corrections.
+The author follows Crocker's Rules.
+Direct, honest, and constructive
+feedback is appreciated.
+Please submit a pull request with your changes or an issue with your feedback.

+## License

+Released under [MIT](/LICENSE) by [@SebGSX](https://github.com/SebGSX) (Seb Garrioch).